18 Apr 2024

 One important question is around the complexity of writing or porting tests.
 The answer is not straightforward, as it depends on the area that the test is written.
 But one can take a look at what others did in the past.
 By looking into Gerrit or git log, you can find what other people, including GSoC applicants, were able to achieve during their work.

 After writing a few tests, or porting a few tests, it may become easier for you to write more tests.
 Another thing is that you don’t have to write tests from scratch.
-There are many tests available in the LibreOffice code base, and you can create your new test based on existing tests and customize it to match the purpose of the issue your are working on.
+There are many tests available in the LibreOffice code base, and you can create your new test based on existing tests and customize it to match the purpose of the issue you are working on.

 29 Feb 2024